mattfmiller/tamagotchi/README.md

 - Tamagotchi cannot be interacted with for 10 seconds after being put to bed.
   - Input: Feed tamagotchi
-  - Output: "Cannot feed while tamagotchi is asleep"
+  - Output: "Tamagotchi cannot be interacted with while sleeping"

 - Tamagotchi's age increases by 1 each minute.
   - Input: 1 minute passes